tpayne/agentic-ai-adk/samples/GCP/FinanceADK/README.md

 ## Issues to keep in mind

 - If you are using the free tier of Gemini to run this app, i.e. the `GOOGLE_API_KEY`, then you may well run into resource limits if you attempt to generate a "real" portfolio of 10+ stocks etc. Other operations requiring many tokens may also hit similar limits.
+- As this sample code is presented for demo purposes only, NO WARRANTY OR OTHER GUARANTEES OF FUNCATIONALITY ARE PROVIDED.
+See [LICENSE](https://github.com/tpayne/agentic-ai-adk/blob/main/LICENSE) for more details.